 Belly Breathing: A Better Way to Breathe

-Vranich — as well as many yogis and meditation instructors — likes to teach a technique called diaphragmatic, or belly, breathing.
-This involves inhaling and exhaling “horizontally” using, you guessed it, your diaphragm, a muscle below the lungs.
-Belly breathing opens and closes the diaphragm like an umbrella to create even more space in your lungs for oxygen, especially toward the bottom of your ribs, the most oxygen-rich part of your lungs.
+Vranich—as well as many yogis and meditation instructors—likes to teach a technique called diaphragmatic, or belly, breathing.
+This involves inhaling and exhaling "horizontally" using, you guessed it, your diaphragm, a muscle below the lungs.
+Belly breathing opens and closes the diaphragm like an umbrella to create even more space in your lungs for oxygen, especially towards the bottom of your ribs, the most oxygen-rich part of your lungs.

-Because belly breathing all but ensures you’re taking deeper inhales and exhales, it’s a clutch way to slow down your heart rate, says Coach Bennett.
-That explains why it’s a go-to in yoga — and often cited in research as a potential technique for managing anxiety, depression and insomnia symptoms.
+Because belly breathing all but ensures you're taking deeper inhales and exhales, it's a sure-fire way to slow down your heart rate, says Coach Bennett.
+That explains why it's a go-to in yoga—and often cited in research as a potential technique for managing anxiety, depression and insomnia symptoms.

-It’s also why Coach Bennett reverts to this breathing in those moments he finds himself losing control of his run.
-“If you realize you’re hurting or panicking at any moment, taking a minute to get some deep breaths is the best way to bring calm back to your run and carry on,” he says.
-If diaphragmatic breathing isn’t natural to you, he says, it’s probably not the type of breathing that will help you run your fastest 10K (because who can focus on deep belly breaths when they’re trying to PR?).
-But it can help you reclaim your run — physically and mentally — if you find yourself on the struggle bus.
+It's also why Coach Bennett reverts to this breathing in those moments he finds himself losing control of his run.
+"If you realise you're hurting or panicking at any moment, taking a minute to get some deep breaths is the best way to bring calm back to your run and carry on", he says.
+If diaphragmatic breathing isn't natural to you, he says, it's probably not the type of breathing that will help you run your fastest 10K (because who can focus on deep belly breaths when they're trying to PB?).
+But it can help you reclaim your run—physically and mentally—if you find yourself on the struggle bus.

-“If you realize you’re hurting or panicking at any moment, taking a minute to get some deep breaths is the best way to bring calm back to your run and carry on.”
+"If you realise you're hurting or panicking at any moment, taking a minute to get some deep breaths is the best way to bring calm back to your run and carry on".

 Nike Senior Director of Global Running